 Attacks against human rights defenders and organisations working for the rights of migrants in the Dominican Republic

-Front Line Defenders expresses its deep concern at the escalating violence against those who defend the rights of migrants and people of Haitian descent in the Dominican Republic, in particular since the anti-discrimination protests of 23 September 2024 in Santo Domingo.
-In 2024 the country marks 11 years of the Decision 168-13 of the Constitutional Court, which deprived four generations of Dominicans of Haitian descent, born between 1929 and 2007, of their right to the Dominican nationality, with its effect been implemented retroactively.
-Between September and October 2024, several organisations and human rights defenders promoting migrants’ rights, as well as the communities they work for, have been subjected to intimidation and violence, including through xenophobic speeches and mass deportation.
-This has increased due to the recent statement of the President of Dominican Republic on 2 October 2024, when he announced a plan to deport ten thousand Haitians per week starting 4 October 2024.
+Front Line Defenders expresses its deep concern at the escalating violence against those who defend the rights of migrants and people of Haitian descent in the Dominican Republic, in particular since the anti-discrimination protests of 23 September, 2024 in Santo Domingo and the recent statement of the President of the Dominican Republic on 2 October 2024, when he announced a plan to deport 10,000 Haitians per week starting on 4 October 2024.
+In 2024 the country marks 11 years since the Decision 168-13 of the Constitutional Court, which deprived four generations of Dominicans of Haitian descent, born between 1929 and 2007, of their right to the Dominican nationality, with its effect having been implemented retroactively.
+Between September and October 2024, several organisations and human rights defenders promoting migrants’ rights, as well as the communities they work for, have been subjected to intimidation and violence, including through xenophobic speeches and threat of mass deportation.

 In this context, several organisations and human rights defenders working on migrants' rights and the rights of Dominicans of Haitian descent have been the subject of attacks in physical and online spaces.
-Most of the attacks were perpetrated by people close to the defenders, such as neighbours and relatives, through the use of social media.
-There have also been reports of arbitrary arrests based on racial profiling, with Dominican defenders being accused of lying and being Haitian instead, based on the colour of their skin.
+Most of the attacks were perpetrated by people close to the defenders, such as their neighbours, or through the use of social media.
+There have also been reports of arbitrary arrests based on racial profiling, with Dominican defenders being accused of lying and being Haitian instead, based on the colour of their skin, as well as intimidation by aggressors outside the offices of well known civil society organisations.
 Front Line Defenders has received information on several cases, including the cases of Wendy Osirus from the Movement for Human Rights Peace and Global Justice (MONDHA), staff of Movimiento de Mujeres Dominico Haitianas (MUDHA), Ana Belique and Franklin Dinol, from Red Común Nacional Organizada de Ciudadanos/as Domininicanos/as (Reconoci.do), and the office and staff of the Socio-Cultural Movement for Haitian workers (MOSCTHA).

 On 5 September 2024, a Dominican media outlet released an article about Wendy Osirus with a photo belonging to a person in detention, not the human rights defender.
 Local organisations believe this was published with the intention of portraying a negative image of those who work for the defence of the migrant population.
 Wendy Osirus is the founder of several civil society organisations in both Haiti and Dominican Republic, including the Movement for Human Rights Peace and Global Justice (MONDHA), which was founded in 2005 with the aim to improve life conditions of communities that are in a vulnerable situation, with emphasis on programs for women and youth from communities of Haitian descent.